layilin/SP23-33852/_annotations/book4.md

 140.310 melasses.
 Molasses, the thick, brown, uncrystallized syrup drained from raw sugar.

 [plant] 141.313 worm-grass.
 Gilmore suggests that this is knotted grass (*Spigelia anthelmia*), a plant known for its ability to rid the body of intestinal parasites, including tapeworms.
-Its native range includes the tropical and subtropical Americas.
+Its native range is the tropical and subtropical Americas.

 [place] 141.317 Cornish mine.
 Places of tin deposits in Cornwall and the surrounding areas in western Britain.
 Grainger notes that tin acts as an effective vermifuge.